Yujie-liang/alpha-shop/README.md

 - Users can fill information in the forms<br>
 - A step progress to keep track of users' step<br>
 - Buttons to guide users completing the checkout<br>
+- +- buttons in the cart to make users add and reduce item quantities easily<br>

 ## :diamond_shape_with_a_dot_inside: Installation